 Ala Moana Center is Hawaii's biggest shopping mall.
 Locals just call it Ala Moana.

-Ala Moana is also the name of a neighborhood, but everyone will know you're referring to the mall.
+Ala Moana is also the name of a neighborhood, but everyone will know you're referring to the shopping mall.
 Ala Moana also happens to be the largest open-air shopping center in the world.
 The world!
 Very cool, yeah?

 Hawaii has a lot of largest this, highest grossing that, etc (we can do a future post that covers all those things!)